3d viewer control

 Slots

-You can use the following slots of the 3d viewer control to interactively change the 3d scene and its shown 3d content at runtime:
+You can use the following slots the 3d viewer control to interactively change the 3d scene and its shown 3d content at runtime:

 Set parameter values